 The Originator Of Dance Calligraphy

 Meeke Mutter is an artist from The Netherlands.
-She started painting abstract works in 1998 when the mother of a close friend passed away and she wanted to paint something to make her friend feel better.
+She started painting abstract works and watercolors in 1998 when the mother of a close friend passed away and she wanted to paint something to make her friend feel better.
 She picked up a brush and has never stopped since.

 Meeke has her masters in Culture, Organization and Management (Social Sciences) from the Free University in Amsterdam (drs).
 She also completed studies at the HEAO in Enschede and studies in Senior Communication Consultancy.
-She has worked as communication consultant in The Hague for many years but decided to follow her heart when she discovered her painting gift and changed careers to become an artist.
+She has worked as communication consultant in The Hague for many years but decided to follow her heart when she discovered her painting gift at age 30 and changed careers to become an artist.
 She did not wanted to die and think “What if I do not try to pursue this?”

 Meeke has blogged for the national Dutch Newspaper ‘De Telegraaf’ and has blogged for the national Dutch Dance Magazine ‘DANS’.
 She was interviewed by DANS about her choice to start dancing again at 38 after a break of 20 years and was interviewed by the Dutch ‘Smart&Sexy.nl’, lifestyle for women.
 She was interviewed by and on the cover of the Dutch magazine ‘De Dukenburger’.